Positivity of the Cotangent Bundle of Complex Hyperbolic Manifolds with Cusps: Background

 The complex unit ball

-has holomorphic automorphism group $G:=PU(n,1)$.
-Let $\Gamma \subset G$ be a cofinte-volume discrete group which does not have any elliptic element.
+has holomorphic automorphism group $G:=\operatorname{PU}(n,1)$.
+Let $\Gamma \subset G$ be a cofinite-volume discrete group which does not have any elliptic element.
 Therefore, $X:= \mathbb{B}^n/ \Gamma$ is a complex manifold with cusps, where cusps correspond to conjugacy class of maximal parabolic subgroups of $\Gamma$.

-The Baily-Borel compactification \cite{baily1966compactification, siu2016compactification} of $X$ is obtained by adding a finite set of points in corresponding to the equivalences classes of the rational boundary components of $\mathbb{B}^n$ under the action of $\Gamma.$ This compactification is a normal projective variety and we will refer to the the points added to $X$ as cusps of $X$. $X$ has a unique orbifold torodial compactification by \cite{Cmpftification, MOK}.
-This torodial compactification is a smooth projective variety and each connected component of the boundary divisor $D$ is an \'etale quotient of an abelian variety whose conormal bundle is ample.
-Moreover, if $\Gamma$ has only unipotent parabolic subgroups(in particular when $\Gamma$ is neat), then $D$ is disjoint union of abelian varieties with ample conormal bundle.
-Note that $\Gamma$ always have a finite-index neat subgroup by \cite{Cmpftification} in the arithmetic case and by \cite{hummel1998rank} in general.
+The Baily-Borel compactification \cite{baily1966compactification, siu2016compactification} of $X$ is obtained by adding a finite set of points in corresponding to the equivalences classes of the rational boundary components of $\mathbb{B}^n$ under the action of $\Gamma.$ This compactification is a normal projective variety and we will refer to the the points added to $X$ as cusps of $X$.